makeda-lelozwi/studyio/README.md

 1. Key Sections and AI Assistance

 Defining Interfaces: AI helped define TypeScript interfaces for course data, user data, and API responses.
+I updated the interfaces and turned them into types and converted the attribute names to the ones I defined in my Strapi content0type/model.

 Troubleshooting Errors: AI was used to debug and resolve issues during development.

 Styling: AI provided guidance on using MUI components effectively and ensuring a consistent design.

 Error Handling: AI assisted in implementing initial error handling for API requests and user interactions.
+I used the error handling for early modelling but then utilised a separate Alert component to handle displaying errors.
+I used the Strapi api response written documentation to inform how I would access and display error messages.

 API Integration: AI ensured the correct usage of Strapi endpoints and proper filtering of responses.
+I used AI to model a "mock" api filter for Strapi and then refactored it to work in my dashboard component.

+Markdown: I used DeepSeek to write out the structure of my README and then I went back and added my changes.

 2. Main Sources of Help

 Strapi Documentation: Both written documentation and the Strapi AI chatbot were used extensively.

 YouTube: Tutorials and guides for Next.js, MUI, and Strapi.

 DeepSeek: AI assistance for coding, debugging, and best practices.

+3. Estimated Percentage of AI used
+   30%

 ### Installation and Setup